TTrung224/BlueGit/README.md

   16. **User account**: User update account information(user name, phone number, add new shipping info).
   17. **Log out**: Admin and user can log out of their account.
   18. **Internet Connection Broadcast Receiver**: Check for internet connection while using app, which is required for database access.
-  19. **Notification Service**: Listen for database update, then notify the appropriate user accordingly.
+  19. **Notification Service**: Listen for new incoming message, new order and update of order status, then notify the appropriate user accordingly.

 ## Technology used: